• Skip to content

 Cisco (placed 4th for GPTW) has great balancing benefits that support employees through day-to-day challenges and big life changes.

-For instance, an employees receives time to care for a new baby (born or adopted) based on the caregiver role they play – rather than the gender.
+For instance, an employee receives time to care for a new baby (born or adopted) based on the caregiver role they play – rather than the gender.

-This flexible policy gives employees the freedom to decide how to best care for their child.
+This flexible policy gives employees the freedom to decide how to best care for their children.

 Cisco also offers grandparents a generous three paid days to bond with newborn grandchildren!